 Find out how banks are moving away from this level of complexity and shifting to a strategic state.
 Part of this process involves moving away from vendor consolidation and asking vendors to take on more by providing software as a service or even as an appliance.
 Instead of asking the vendors that contributed to the problems in the first place to do more of the same, banking leaders are asking: What will it take for you to replicate results to larger parts of our increasingly complex value chain?

 The way that banks look at IT is changing.
-Indeed, a major banker recently asked, "If I spend $300 million annually on AML alone, is it not reasonable to think that I should be receiving AML as an appliance?"
+Indeed, a major banker I respect recently asked, ”If I spend $300 million annually on AML alone, is it not reasonable to think that I should be receiving AML as an appliance?”

 How can the risk department help lead the change?
 Throwing manpower at the problem will not break the growing wave of regulatory-driven compliance.
 Instead, we must let go of our investigative warehouses and the idea of offshore back offices.
 For an example, read how the CRO of Discover Financial Services embraced an analytical factory concept to cut through CCAR requirements with little effort.
 Others banks are using the analytical factory approach to empower front office staff to take ownership and responsibility of decisions at the point of the transaction.